 Any other crime involving bodily injury

-- The Sage Colleges experienced no reported hate crime in 2007.
+- The College experienced no reported hate crime in 2007.

-- The Sage Colleges experienced no reported hate crime in 2008.
+- The College experienced no reported hate crime in 2008.

-- The Sage Colleges experienced one incident of intimidation, apparently based on religion and occurring on campus in a residence hall, in 2009.
+- The College experienced one incident of intimidation, apparently based on religion and occurring on campus in a residence hall, in 2009.

-The Sage Colleges are committed to preventing bias crime and bias related behavior on our campuses.
-Toward that goal, Russell Sage College employs a variety of strategies, both proactive and reactive, that our intended to foster diversity and tolerance while reacting swiftly and forcefully against those whose behavior is intolerable.
+Russell Sage College is committed to preventing bias crime and bias-related behavior on our campuses.
+Toward that goal, Russell Sage College employs a variety of strategies, both proactive and reactive, that are intended to foster diversity and tolerance while reacting swiftly and forcefully against those whose behavior is intolerable.

 Bias awareness training is conducted for all new students during their orientation and is required for all employees on a regular basis.
 Resident Assistants and Student Mentors are provided with additional training intending to help them recognize bias crime and respond to it in an appropriate manner.
 A cross section of employees has been trained in bias awareness and prevention strategies.
 Public Safety Officers are trained to identify such behavior and respond in an appropriate manner.

-The Student Code specifically prevents such behavior and provides appropriate penalties.
-The Residence Hall contract includes a clause preventing such behavior and advocating for diversity.
-The Employee Handbook specifically prevents such behavior, provides appropriate penalties and identifies Cabinet level officers as Compliance Officers.
+The Student Code of Conduct specifically prohibits such behavior and provides appropriate penalties.
+The Residence Hall contract includes a clause prohibiting such behavior and advocating diversity.
+The Employee Handbook specifically prohibits such behavior, provides appropriate penalties and identifies Cabinet-level officers as Compliance Officers.